KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 ## 3. Drift is not style

-Inconsistencies introduced through tool drift, AI-assisted reformatting, or rushed transmission are not stylistic decisions.
+Inconsistencies introduced through system drift, AI-assisted reformatting, or rushed transmission are not stylistic decisions.
 Where formatting drift is identifiable as accidental rather than intentional, the canonical form should be restored where time permits, but unrestored drift in older documents is not a structural error.

+## 4. Canonical vocabulary restrictions apply across registers

+Canonical Zenetist composition operates under the vocabulary restrictions established in the *Canonical Lockdown Protocol* (Instrumentalist Language Restriction, Layer Terminology Restriction, Positional Vocabulary Protocol, Relational Opposition Protocol, Directional Language Protocol, Aauthoritarian Clarification, Fusion-Risk Language Restrictions, and related canonical provisions).
+These restrictions apply to all canonical prose composition regardless of register, including this formatting reference itself.

+One restriction worth explicit articulation here in the context of compositional drift:

+The term **tool** is restricted in canonical Zenetist composition.
+"Tool" enforces an instrumentalist paradigm — framing artifacts, systems, and collaborators as objects to be wielded toward an external purpose — and runs contra the canonical recognition of structural sovereignty across registers.
+Canonical replacements include: system, platform, environment, interface, framework, or where mechanical action is the emphasis, automated process.

 ---